micah-r-hysong/SDoH_AoU/000_disease_algorithms/README.md

 The T2D algorithm was implemented and validated as in https://www.nature.com/articles/s41598-024-74730-9 and will be made publically available as a part of PRIMED phenotypes within the next year.

 The Overivew and CKD algorithm overview pdf files offer an overview of the case control criteria for the diseases included here: Breast Cancer, Prostate Cancer, CAD/CHD, Asthma, and CKD.
 This is not available for T2D at this time.

+A hypercholesterolemia algorithm was additionally developed for this project.